brnakin/llm-egress-guard/docs/future_sprint_notes.md

 ---

-## Executive Summary (Security Review)
+## Executive Summary
 You have built a solid, security-first MVP foundation.
 The project maturity is surprisingly high for an early-stage tool, particularly regarding normalization security and deterministic testing.
 You are effectively at the "Sprint 2 Complete" stage as documented, with a working pipeline, robust regex-based detection, and telemetry.
 However, to claim "Production Readiness" or handle real-world LLM traffic, you have two critical engineering bottlenecks to address: Context-Awareness (the parser is a stub) and Performance Scaling (linear regex execution).
-This summary distills the external security review feedback and anchors the next sprint plans.

 ### 1. Strong Points (Keep Doing This)
 *   **Security-First Normalization (`app/normalize.py`):**